Sir Rose Price, Trengwainton and Jamaica

 The enslaved people at Worthy Park

 The enslaved people working at Worthy Park came predominately from Africa.
 They, and their descendants, were deployed in the harvesting of sugar cane, but also worked in the production of sugar and rum.
-Others worked as carpenters and blacksmiths, a midwife and nurses, and in the “great house” worked a 50-year-old cook named “Penzance”.
-Lizette, a 13-year-old enslaved girl, bore Rose Price two children during the 3 years he spent at Worthy Park.
-Once older he sent them to England to be educated.
+Others worked as carpenters and blacksmiths, a midwife and nurses, and in the 'great house' worked a 50-year-old cook named 'Penzance'.
+In his great plantation book, Price records the birth of two children with Lizette, a 13-year-old enslaved child, during the three years he spent at Worthy Park.
+Once older, he sent them to England to be educated.

 Rose Price and Trengwainton

 Rose Price returned from Jamaica in 1795 and that year married Elizabeth Lambert, niece of Lord Sherborne in Gloucestershire.
 His income from Jamaican estates was then around £6,000 a year, and he continued to invest in further plantations.

 Price remained committed to slavery and became a staunch anti-abolitionist.
 In 1832, whilst living at Trengwainton, he wrote a defence entitled Pledges on Colonial Slavery, to Candidates for Seats in Parliament, Rightly Considered.
 This included his response to a pro-abolition article published in the West Briton on 7 December 1832.
 In his response, Price claimed, by giving various examples, that the treatment of enslaved people on plantations in Jamaica was better than of most labourers in England, and 'milder' than in ancient Egypt, Greece and Rome.
 His defence of colonial slavery is followed by printed letters in support of his view.